 Make sure that your employer's letter includes all of the above details and is on company letterhead.

-Give a copy of your employer's letter to your UCCS academic advisor or dean for use in writing to your international student adviser recommending the "Academic Training."
-Your UCCS academic advisor's letter must be on department letterhead and must set contain:
+Give a copy of your employer's letter to your UCCS academic adviser or dean for use in writing to your international student adviser recommending the "Academic Training."
+Your UCCS academic adviser's letter must be on department letterhead and must set contain:

 - the goals and objectives of the specific training program